What is the Importance of Availability?

 6. Unreliable Third-Party Extensions

 Many websites are created using open-source CMSs like WordPress or Joomla.
-In order for these CMSs to work smoothly, extra functionalities such as plugins and extensions must work together.
+For these CMSs to work smoothly, extra functionalities such as plugins and extensions must work together.
 If any of these extensions or plugins are flawed, nulled, or outdated, your website might go down.

 7. Human Error

 Use automated tests to identify errors in code and fix the issue as quickly as possible.
-Everyone with access to the website should follow the same protocols and know about the most recent configurations and updates.
-When developers and engineers are working on a website, they should always follow best practices during initial hardware set-up.
-It is impossible to prevent human error fully, but it is certainly possible to minimize it.
+Everyone accessing the website should follow the same protocols and know about the most recent configurations and updates.
+When developers and engineers work on a website, they should always follow best practices during initial hardware set-up.
+It is impossible to prevent human error entirely, but it is certainly possible to minimize it.